Our return to practice standards set out the options if you don’t have enough practice hours to readmit to the register.

 Once you’ve successfully completed both parts of your Test of Competence, we’ll send you an email inviting you to complete your application for readmission.

-You’ll then need to show how you meet our other readmission requirements.
+You’ll then need to show how you meet all of our other readmission requirements.

 Your Test of Competence pass remains valid for up to five years.
 This means that you can use your test result to join or readmit to the register up to five years after you have passed.